-Australian Grandmother Sentenced To Die In Malaysia For Drug Smuggling
+Australian Woman Sentenced To Die In Malaysia For Drug Smuggling

 "There was clear evidence that she was the victim of an Internet romance scam," Exposto's lawyer, Tania Scivetti, told The Associated Press.
 "She was a drug mule."

-The High Court in Malaysia apparently agreed, and had acquitted her in December.
+The High Court in Malaysia apparently agreed and had acquitted her in December.

 But the prosecution appealed and on Thursday the court sentenced Exposto to death by hanging.

-Scivetti told the AP that Exposto was shocked but calm after the ruling by the three judge panel.
+Scivetti told the AP that Exposto was shocked but calm after the ruling by the three-judge panel.

 Shafee, Exposto's other lawyer, called it "a perverse judgment, no reasons were provided.
 The High Court judge examined every detail in the evidence and in today's decision they simply reversed the decision without reason and sentenced her to death," reports Australian Associated Press.